DALLAS – Today in Aviation, a US-Russian Joint Commission began technical interchange and research on supersonic transport technologies in 1996.

 By March 1998, the Joint Commission had already recognized the program as “a model for US and Russian government-business partnerships in the development of advanced technologies.”

-According to NASA, propulsion, aerodynamic, structural heating, structural acoustics, ground effects, handling qualities, and operating environment data from the experiments were “eagerly assimilated into the program’s information database.”
+According to NASA, the experiments' propulsion, aerodynamic, structural heating, structural acoustics, ground effects, handling qualities, and operating environment data were "eagerly assimilated into the program's information database."

-The TU-144LL program was thus considered a success for the US HSR program and the Joint Commission.
-Of the 27 flights conducted, seven flights and two ground-based experiments yielded conclusive flight data that enhanced the supersonic flight information available to US and Russian aeronautical engineers.
+Thus, the TU-144LL program was successful for the US HSR program and the Joint Commission.
+Of the 27 flights conducted, seven and two ground-based experiments yielded conclusive flight data that enhanced the supersonic flight information available to US and Russian aeronautical engineers.

-The Flight Test Experiments’ specifications can be found on NASA’s factsheets.
+The specifications of the flight test experiments can be found in NASA's factsheets.

 End of the US HRS Program

-The Russian federal economy was still severely depressed after the Cold War by the political change in Russia following the collapse of communism, which depreciated its global position in HRS research and development.
+The Russian federal economy was still severely depressed after the Cold War due to political change in Russia following the collapse of communism, which depreciated its global position in HRS research and development.

 In the end, after four more data collection flights in the spring of 1999, the cancellation of the US HSR program marked the end of the joint US-Russian research project.
 According to NASA, the program was ended mainly because an economically viable SST could not be “envisioned near enough to further justify US industry’s commitment.”

-Upon completion of all of the programmed objectives of the joint HRS Program, the TU-144LL aircraft was consigned to a state of idleness and later relegated to be seen at the MAKS international air show held at Zhukovsky International Airport (ZIA).
+Upon completing all of the joint HRS Program's programmed objectives, the TU-144LL aircraft was consigned to idleness and later relegated to being seen at the MAKS International Air Show at Zhukovsky International Airport (ZIA).